Smatek1001/AI_DnD/_DM_Instructions/House_Rules.md

 ---
 # {{campaign_name}} - House Rules

 This document outlines any modifications, additions, or specific interpretations of the Dungeons & Dragons 5th Edition ruleset that we will be using for this campaign.
 Please adhere to these rules.
+Some House Rules are taken from the newer 2024 ruleset.
+Some House Rules are homebrew rules.

 ## I. General Rules
 * **Rule 1:** (e.g., "No critical fails on skill checks unless the roll is a 1 and the DC is impossible.")